chemoelectric/epr-simulation/README.md

 That there is no ‘quantum’ physics distinct from physics generally can actually be shown *logically* by the following argument—

 Once a *physics* problem is put into words, it becomes a word problem in *mathematics*.
 It is no longer in the realm of physics.
 As *mathematics*, the problem is subject to the principles of *that* field of study.
 One of those principles is that mathematics has no fixed subject matter.
-Any problem in mathematics can be translated into an endless number of problems concerning different topics.
+Any word problem in mathematics can be translated into an endless number of problems concerning different topics.
 Furthermore, any method used to solve a problem must arrive at the same conclusion as any other.

 Thus a problem in ‘quantum’ physics can be converted to, say, a problem about Girl Scouts delivering cookies to their customers, or a problem about radio signals, or a problem about abstract symbols.
 The new problem may be a contrived one, but the conversion *can* be done.
+This this is so is proven empirically by the fact a person can always devise a procedure to contrive the new problem.
 Also, any method used to solve the problem *must* arrive at the same result as does quantum mechanics, if the solution by quantum mechanics were itself correct.
+This is so because otherwise mathematics would be uselessly inconsistent.

-The supposed ‘irreducibility’ of ‘quantum’ physics is not merely
+What is more, quantum mechanics is itself not a fundamental mathematical field, but an application of linear algebra, probability theory, etc. Any problem in ‘quantum’ physics surely could be solved by someone aware of those fields of study but not of quantum mechanics itself.

-false: it is a logically solid impossibility.
-That is, there is really no such thing as ‘quantum’ physics distinct from ‘classical’ physics.
-There are, rather, problems that have been believed soluble *only* by quantum mechanical methods, but which actually can be solved by *any* reasonable mathematical methods—and any method used must reach the same result.
+Therefore the supposed ‘irreducibility’ of ‘quantum’ physics is not merely false: it is so implausible we might as well declare it impossible.
+That is, there is really *no such thing* as ‘quantum’ physics distinct from ‘classical’ physics.
+There are, rather, problems that have been believed soluble *only* by quantum mechanical methods, but which actually can be solved by *any* reasonable mathematical methods—all of which must reach the same result.

 Thus, in the published papers (such as those by J. S. Bell, John Clauser, etc.) where a ‘local realistic’ solution for EPR-B